The right moment to engage: why timing is (almost) everything

 How do I identify decision-makers in a target company?

-Start by identifying the type of signal detected, which often points to the relevant department.
-A marketing hire points to the CMO, a funding round to the CEO/CFO.
-Rodz automatically identifies the right contacts through cascaded enrichment (SIRENE > Google Maps > LinkedIn) with a precision rate of 80 to 85%.
+Start with the type of signal detected, which often points directly to the relevant department.
+A marketing hire points to the CMO; a funding round points to the CEO or CFO.
+Rodz identifies the right contacts automatically through cascaded enrichment (SIRENE > Google Maps > LinkedIn) with a precision rate of 80 to 85%.

 How many decision-makers should I contact per company?

-Multi-threading (contacting 2 to 3 decision-makers in parallel) significantly increases conversion chances.
-Choose complementary profiles: the final decision-maker, the technical influencer, and the operational user.
-Adapt your message to each contact’s role.
+Multi-threading (contacting two or three decision-makers in parallel) increases conversion chances meaningfully.
+Pick complementary profiles: the final decision-maker, the technical influencer, and the operational user.
+Adapt the message to each contact’s role and concerns.

 How can I personalize my approach without spending hours on it?

-Use intent signals as your personalization foundation.
-A signal naturally provides context: “Following your recruitment of a Head of Sales…” This level of personalization takes 30 seconds but achieves results comparable to a 15-minute manual research effort.
+Use the intent signal as your personalization foundation.
+A signal naturally provides context: “Following your recruitment of a Head of Sales…” That level of personalization takes about 30 seconds and produces results comparable to 15 minutes of manual research.
+The signal does the work; you just have to use it.